Claudia Cardinale: 1950s

 Cardinale's first film work was participating, along with classmates, in a short film by French director René Vautier, Anneaux d'or, successfully presented at the Berlin Film Festival.
-The film made her a minor local celebrity and led to her being spotted by Jacques Baratier, who offered her a minor role in Goha.
+The film made her a minor local celebrity and led to her being spotted by Jacques Baratier, who offered her a small role in Goha.
 She accepted it reluctantly after Baratier explained he wanted a Tunisian actress rather than an Italian to star in the main role opposite Egyptian actor Omar Sharif.
 The appearance nonetheless marked her feature-film debut.
 The turning point came in 1957 during the Italian Cinema Week in Tunis, when she won a competition for the "Most Beautiful Italian Girl in Tunisia", with a trip to the Venice Film Festival as first prize.
 After being spotted by several film producers at the event, she was invited to study at the Experimental Cinematography Centre in Rome under Tina Lattanzi.
 She attended briefly as, despite her extremely photogenic looks, she had trouble with her acting assignments (partly owing to her difficulties with the Italian language).
 She left at the end of her first term and decided to return home, earning herself a cover story in the popular weekly Epoca triggered by her unexpected decision to turn her back on a career as a film star.
 (Note: The beauty contest was meant to raise money for charity; Cardinale's mother was on the charity committee.
 She says she was pushed on stage by someone while she was helping with the arrangements and was declared the winner.
 At the time, Cardinale had her teacher's certificate and hoped to teach in a Tunisian desert town.
 Since Cardinale wanted to become a teacher, she was not interested in the many film contracts offered her during her visit to Venice.
 The offers followed her after her return to Tunisia.)